M A R G O T W I L S O N - I N T E R D I S C I P L I N A R Y A R T I S T

 Welcome

-My practice is grounded in a sustained, interdisciplinary enquiry that spans astrology, philosophy, writing, meditation and improvisation in performance and contemporary art.
+My practice is grounded in a sustained, interdisciplinary enquiry that spans sculpture, astrology, philosophy, writing, meditation and improvisation in performance.
 Early work as an astrologer and independent researcher into consciousness and altered states established a long-term engagement with non-linear systems of consciousness and knowledge.
 This was deepened through formal study, completing a BA in Philosophy at Birkbeck and an MPhil Philosophy at the University of Glasgow (2010–2016), where I examined questions of Buddhist framing ignorance, cognition, and embodiment within a neuroscience framework.
 Alongside this, my writing and research into spiral energy and bi-handed drawing have developed as practice-based methodologies for thinking through motion, non-duality, and emergence.
 My current sculptural and performative work synthesises these trajectories, bringing together material experimentation and philosophical enquiry.
-This combined background enables me to approach the trilogy as both critical investigation and embodied practice, uniquely
+This combined background enables me to approach my practice as both critical investigation and embodied ritual.

 Venus Manifesto (2022-)